fbscript

 Medium and Long-term Strategic Skills List (MLTSSL)

 The Department of Education and Training (DET) and the Department of Home Affairs published the Medium and Long-Term Strategic Skills List (MTLSSL), which comprises a list of skilled occupations.
-Both the Short-term Skilled Occupation List (STSOL) and the Regional Occupation List are supplemented by this list.
+The Short-term Skilled Occupation List (STSOL) and the Regional Occupation List get supplemented by this list.

 Following is the Medium and Long-term Strategic Skills List (MLTSSL) for ICT professionals: